 Developers often attempt to develop within these areas.
-We recommend that this developement should not take place unless adequate water flows for fire protection to their development is assured.
-When the development is located within areas where the water system for fire protection is already inadequate and the proposed improvements to the water system will not only benefit the proposed new development but also the surrounding existing structures and the City resources are available, then the City may participate in the improvement.
-The amount of City participation is computed based upon the percentage of land not being developed of the total land area which the fire protection improvement will bring into compliance with Insurance Services Office standards.
-For example, an area of residential horequiring fire flows of 500 gallons per minute and fire hydrant For example, an area of residential housing density of one hydrant to cover 160,000 square feet of land area does not have adequate water supply for fire protection.
+We recommend that this development should not take place unless adequate water flows for fire protection to their development is assured. development is located within areas where the water system for fire protection is already inadequate and the proposed improvements to the water system will not only benefit the proposed new development but also the surrounding existing structures and the City resources are available, then the City may participate in the improvement.

+The amount of City participation is computed based upon the percentage of land not being developed of the total land area which the fire protection improvement will bring into compliance with Insurance Ser-For example, an area of residential housing vices Office standards. requiring fire flows of 500 gallons per minute and fire hydrant density of one hydrant to cover 160,000 square feet of land area does not have adequate water supply for fire protection.
 A developer wishes to construct a building within this area requiring a fire flow of 4000 gallons per minute and a hydrant density of one per 100,000 square feet of land area.
+The developer's property only covers square feet of land area.
 The developer's property only covers an area of 40,000 square feet including one-half of all adjacent road right of ways.
-The cost of running the necessary pipeline and setting the necessary hydrants is determined to be \$10,000. his building is constructed and the hydrant is placed in service the hydrant density required in the immediate area which the one hydrant can adequately service is 100,000 square feet. the City may pay for 60% of the cost of upgrading the proposed system.
+The cost of running the necessary pipeline and setting the necessary hydrants is determined to be \$10,000. his building is constructed and the hydrant is placed in service the hydrant density required in the immediate area which the one hydrant can adequately service is 100,000 square feet.
+Therefore, the City may pay for 60% of the cost of upgrading the proposed system.
 It would be the City's responsibility to bring the fire protection of the surrounding areas up to the 500 G.P.M. and 160,000 square foot per hydrant area.

-The area which is computed as being covered by hydrant placed on the edge of a street right of way must have free access from that street right of way.
-If area to be covered is more than 150 feet from the street right of way line, we must point out that the Uniform Fire Code, Sec 13.391C states that the Fire Chief may require an on-site hydrant closer to the building or area to be served.
-Since on-site hydrants usually have limited access to other properties, the cost of these are entirely borne by the developer, and the area which they serve is limited to the one property on which they are located.
+The area which is computed as being covered by hydrant placed on the edge of a street right of way cannot be further than 200 feet back from that street right of way line.
+If area to be covered is more than 200 feet from the street right of way line, then it will be necessary to place on-site hydrant closer to the building or area to be served.
+Since on-site hydrants usually have limited access to other properties, the cost of these are entirely borne by the developer.